miestrode/ekege/README.md

 ## Special thanks

-This work builds upon the fantastic work of the many computer scientists, software engineers, and contributors behind Egglog and [Egg](https://github.com/egraphs-good/egg).
+This library builds upon the fantastic work of the many computer scientists, software engineers, and contributors behind Egglog and [Egg](https://github.com/egraphs-good/egg).
 Additionally, this work is based on ["Free Join"](https://doi.org/10.1145/3589295), a fast join algorithm unifying the Generic Join and Binary Join algorithms, by using a general framework for representing joining plans.

 ## Example: Node connectedness